FZJ-JSC/JUBE/docs/tutorial.rst

 It uses relevant patternsets, and inside the ``<analyse>`` a step-name and a file inside this step is given.
 Every workpackage file combination will create its own result entry.

+The analyzer automatically knows all parameter which where used in the given step and in depending steps.
+There is no ``<use>`` to add additonal completely new parametersets.

 To run the anlayse you had to write::

    >>> jube analyse bench_run